 Closings, as it has become known between Duncan Barnes – editor-emeritus of Field and Stream Magazine – and myself, is available directly from me through this website.
 If you request, I will be happy to sign your book to you personally.

 Do you have any questions for me about the Miramichi or Atlantic salmon fishing in general?
 Just e-mail me and I’ll do my best to provide you with a thoughtful answer.
 If I don’t know the answer I’ll try and point you in the direction of someone who does.

-Check out my blog from time to time for regular updates on the Miramichi salmon fishery in both the on and off season.
+Subscribe at no charge to my blog to receive regular updates on the Miramichi salmon fishery in both the on and off season.

 Millerton and Cassilis Fish Traps The Province of New Brunswick estimates the salmon run in both branches of the Miramichi River each year by maintaining fish trapping nets located a short distance below the head of tide at Millerton on the Southwest branch, and at Cassilis on the Northwest.
 These traps capture the salmon and grilse live without injury, and they only capture a certain portion of the fish going by.
 Their efficiency, …Read More →